 Aleksandra is co-founder of the architectural studio AION/www.a-i-o-n.com, and she holds a professional license in Italy.
 She received her AA Diploma from the Architectural Association in London in 2005.
 Aleksandra is the recipient of the Europe 40 Under 40 Award for 2011 conferred by the European Centre for Architecture, Art, Design & Urban Studies and Chicago Athenaeum.
 In line with her professional work, she has managed numerous design workshops and contributed to various publications, amongst them: the AD issue “Versatility & Vicissitude”, “Cupole per Abitare” and “Parametrico Nostrano.”
 Together with AION, she participated in the “27/37 Exhibition of Young Italian Architecture” at the Italian Pavilion, Shanghai Expo 2010, and was part of the “ARCHITEKTUR!” conference series held at the MAXXI Museum in Rome in 2012.
 In 2013 AION held a solo exhibition “Eco-Machines” in the Wroclaw Museum of Architecture in Poland.

 Seung Kyum is a licensed landscape architect and LEED accredited professional, currently in the Doctor of Design program at Harvard University Graduate School of Design.
-His current research examines the economic effects of environmental policies and strategies according to different urban growth patterns from a comparative international perspective.
+His current research examines the economic impact of climate change adaptation measures on the real estate markets in coastal cities.

 Yingying Lu’s research interests cover sustainable urban design, in particular, the interplay of urban form, environmental comfort and resource efficiency.
 Current research focus is exploration of sustainable urban forms in China for enhanced environmental comfort and resource efficiency through the application of simulation workflows.
 She is participating an ongoing project Health and Places Initiative Neighborhoods Research led by Professor Peter Rowe and Professor Ann Forsyth.
 Besides, she worked as a Research Associate in Professor Peter Rowe’s Lab from 2013 to 2014, exploring techniques on the spatial analysis of urban formation, temporal and spatial shifts in population, and transportation accessibility, and studying urban typologies with methods of environmental analysis.
 She also co-founded Harvard East Asia Urban Forum as an academic platform inviting distinguished scholars and professionals to discuss urban issues and facilitate collaborations.